 If the judge finds that one or more of the applicable statutory factors above are not met, then the judge will issue an order reversing the suspension action, transmit it to the Georgia Department of Driver Services, and then Georgia DDS will delete the license suspension action off your driver’s history (no administrative license suspension).
-This does not mean that the Johns Creek DUI criminal charges are being dismissed, but an OSAH hearing can be a great tool to gain an advantage in your Johns Creek DUI criminal case.
+This does not mean that the Johns Creek Driving Under the Influence criminal charges is being dismissed, but an OSAH hearing can be a great tool to gain an advantage in your Johns Creek DUI criminal case.

 Can I handle the license suspension hearing myself in my Johns Creek DUI case?

 Because an administrative license suspension from a Georgia Driving Under the Influence arrest is a very complex subject that even many lawyers don’t understand, we strongly encourage you to contact Chestney & Sullivan right away to discuss your Johns Creek DUI case.
 There are simply too many variables that can impact your driving privileges to be discussed here without knowing the specific facts of your case and your prior criminal history.
 Remember, you only have 30 days to request a license suspension hearing through the Georgia Department of Driver Services.